GaloisInc/dismantle/README.rst

 * The override files are loaded in an undefined order.
 Every override file must provide defs or classes disjoint from all other override files; if not, it is undefined which duplicate def or class will affect the final ISA result.
+One way to avoid this problem is to provide each def or class in its own override file and use the class name or def name to name the file.

 * The override files will be combined to form a collection of defs and classes that will override the same defs and classes in the